cbefus/Eynnyd/docs/source/guide/tutorials/hello_world.rst

                 .add_handler("GET", "/hello", hello_world)\
                 .build()

-The key here is that we have added a handler for any request using the HTTP method :code:`GET` on path :code:`/hello` will execute the handler code inside our :code:`hello_world` method.
+The key here is that we have added a :term:`Handler` for any request using the HTTP method :code:`GET` on path :code:`/hello` will execute the :term:`Handler` code inside our :code:`hello_world` method.

 After this we call the :code:`build()` method and our :code:`routes` variable now is assigned to a built routing system.